Man Utd show growing pains as James dazzles but more points are dropped | Goal.com

 United failed to make the most of the platform James had laid, though, and when they couldn’t seem to keep the ball for any significant period early in the second stanza it was clear a Southampton equaliser was coming.

-Danny Ings tested David de Gea, and, when the keeper’s punch was returned into the box by Kevin Danso, Jannik Vertergaard outjumped Victor Lindelof to level the scores.
+Danny Ings tested David de Gea, and, when the keeper’s punch was returned into the box by Kevin Danso, Jannik Vestergaard outjumped Victor Lindelof to level the scores.

 The Reds were offered a lifeline with a little over 15 minutes left when Danso made a rash challenge on McTominay to earn himself a second yellow card.
 But, in truth, they just couldn’t do enough to pick apart a well-organised Saints back-line – even with a one-man advantage.